Quotients of incidence geometries: Diagrams

-\begin{lemma} In a residually connected geometry $\Gamma$ of finite rank whose diagram $(I,\sim)$ contains no cycles, we have that for each path $i\sim j\sim k$ and each choice $\alpha_i*\alpha_j*\alpha_k$ of elements of respective types $i$, $j$, $k$ we obtain $\alpha_i*\alpha_k$. \end{lemma} \begin{proof} Note that $\alpha_i$ and $\alpha_k$ are in the residue of $\alpha_j$ and that $i$ and $k$ belong to different connected components of $I\setminus\{j\}$.
+\begin{lemma} In a residually connected geometry $\Gamma$ of finite rank whose diagram $(I,\sim)$ contains no cycles, we have, for each path $i\sim j\sim k$ and each choice $\alpha_i*\alpha_j*\alpha_k$ of elements of respective types $i$, $j$, $k$, the incidence $\alpha_i*\alpha_k$. \end{lemma} \begin{proof} Note that $\alpha_i$ and $\alpha_k$ are in the residue of $\alpha_j$ and that $i$ and $k$ belong to different connected components of $I\setminus\{j\}$.
 The Direct Sum Theorem then ensures the incidence of $\alpha_i$ and $\alpha_k$. \end{proof} We will call a geometry satisfying the conclusion of Lemma \ref{lem:treech1} \emph{$*$-transitive on paths}.

 The converse of Lemma \ref{lem:treech1} is not necessarily true.
 The Hoffman-Singleton graph $\HoSi$ is a regular graph of valency $7$, with $50$ vertices, and full automorphism group $\PSU(3,5):2$.
 Its maximal cocliques of size $15$ fall into two orbits under $\PSU(3,5)$.
 Take $X_1$ and $X_{1}'$ to be two copies of the vertex set of $\HoSi$, and take $X_2$ and $X_{2}'$ to be two copies of an orbit of 15-cocliques under $\PSU(3,5)$.
-For $a$, $a'$ in $X_1$, $X_{1}'$ respectively, and for $b$, $b'$ in $X_2$, $X_{2}'$ respectively, we set incidence as follows:
+For $a$, $a'$ in $X_1$, $X_{1}'$ respectively, and for $b$, $b'$ in $X_2$, $X_{2}'$ respectively, we define incidence as follows: